prisms-center/CASMcode_crystallography/CONTRIBUTE.md

     pip install -r build_requirements.txt

-Once the `libcasm-global` Python package is installed by the previous step, CMake should be able find and link to other CASM module dependencies in the `<python package prefix>/libcasm/` directory automatically.
+Once the libcasm-global Python package is installed by the previous step, CMake should be able find and link to other CASM module dependencies in the `<python package prefix>/libcasm/` directory automatically.
+If it is not installed, the location of CASM C++ libraries must be specified using `CASM_PREFIX`.
 It will also set that as the install location unless the user defines `CMAKE_INSTALL_PREFIX` explicitly to override it.
 CMake will also detect and use `ccache` if it is installed, which is very useful to avoid recompiling objects and greatly speed up development.

 Then, to make and install CASM C++ components in the `<python package prefix>/libcasm/` directory: